 - Partner Marketing Management

-- BI and Channel Data Management
+- Business Intelligence and Channel Data Management

 This is the database schema, taxonomy, security, and multi-tier profile management for modeling your channel partner ecosystem at the company and individual level.
 It includes organizational and location structures, governance, partner tier levels, partner business model types, skills and certifications, market savvy, staff role constitution, partner-to-partner relationships, etc. The schema can extend to include custom attributes.